yazz/VisualJS/README.md

 ## Benefits
 - Easy to use like Visual Basic, but using Javascript as the scripting language
+- Drag and drop user interface
-- Works on Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, and Kubernetes, OpenShift, Istio
+- Works everywhere, Windows, Linux, Mac, Raspberry PI, NodeJS, Docker, and Kubernetes, OpenShift, Istio
-- Build apps in minutes using a drag and drop UI
-- Talk to Postgres, Mysql, or REST APIs using pre built components
-- Build web interfaces with common UI components such as buttons, grids, and text boxes
-- Can build Microservices for more complex use cases
 - No runtime needed for built apps.
 Apps can be compiled to a single HTML file and sent by email (Even Sqlite based apps)
 - Visual Javascript editor can work offline without internet connectivity on your laptop

 ## Features
-- Drag and drop user interface
+- Connect to Postgres, Mysql, or REST APIs using pre built components
+- Build web interfaces with common UI components such as buttons, grids, and text boxes
+- Can build Microservices for more complex use cases
 - Code business logic in Javascript
 - Each app has a built in SQLite database
 - Open source MIT license